UnknownDetectionParty/UDP-CPP/README.md

   - Change the compile mode at the top of Visual Studio to x64, and build the DLL (`Ctrl + Shift + B`)

 You should now have a built DLL to inject straight into Minecraft, and watch the magic unfold!

+### Disclaimer

+The code is shit, there's countless things I could do to improve the functionality (including toggle for the aimbot), but I really couldn't care less, so don't bother saying it's shit cause I'll just screenshot this disclaimer and link you to Chum Drum Bedrum